frankbharath/rentpal-agreement-service-public/README.md

 Even though there is technology advancement in a lot of areas, there are few areas where we could do better with existing technologies.
 One of the areas is sharing of rental agreement and rent receipts.

 ## Problems and proposed solution
+When I came to Paris, I got an accommodation and the owner gave me 4 sheets of rental agreement.
+I was with 2 other roommates and they also got the same.
+The question we asked to ourselves was the point of getting a rental agreement that is bound to expire within 1 year.
+During the year of 2018-2019, there were around [358,000 internation students](#campusfrance) that came to paris.
+<a src="https://ressources.campusfrance.org/publications/chiffres_cles/en/chiffres_cles_2020_en.pdf" name="campusfrance"></a>